Photo of Michaela Tassone

 Read More About ‘7 Stories’: A Clever Canadian Comedy Close to Home

 Poster for 'The Drawer Boy' presented by Thousand Islands Playhouse.
-Poster includes title and playwright.
+Poster includes and image of a house and the sky as well as the title and playwright.

 Powerful Storytelling and Relationships Make ‘The Drawer Boy’ Shine